 The conference has grown over the years (431 registrants in 2016) with participants across the state of Washington, northern Idaho and Montana as well as attendees from California, Nevada, Oregon and Japan.
 Our first online conference was held in 2021 due to COVID-19 restrictions with about 194 registrations.
 This was followed by the 2022 online conference which had about 150 online attendees from around the world, including attendees actually presenting from 5 different countries: Russia, Chile, Canada, Japan, and the USA.

 Generally, K-12 attendees make up a little more than 50% of the registrations.
 Intensive English program faculty and administrators make up about 20% and the remaining registrants include students, people from community and volunteer ESL organizations (faith-based and non-profit), as well as publishers and exhibitors.

-from Eastern Washington University, Gonzaga University, the Institute for Extended Learning, Mukogawa U.S. Campus, Spokane Public Schools, Whitworth University, the Community Colleges of Spokane, the Central Valley School District, the Intensive American Language Center (IALC) at WSU, the Spokane College of English Language and Great Northern University.
+Over the years the conference planning committee also has expanded to a growing number of representatives from Eastern Washington University, Gonzaga University, the Institute for Extended Learning, Mukogawa U.S. Campus, Spokane Public Schools, Whitworth University, the Community Colleges of Spokane, the Central Valley School District, the Intensive American Language Center (IALC) at WSU, the Spokane College of English Language and Great Northern University.

-Many thanks to Mukogawa U.S. Campus (formerly Mukogawa Fort Wright Institute) for hosting the conference since 2011.
+Many thanks to Mukogawa U.S. Campus (formerly Mukogawa Fort Wright Institute) for hosting the on-site conferences from 2011 to 2020.